heitor-sg5/bioinformatics-algorithms/README.md

 # Bioinformatics Algorithms

 ## Overview
 This repository contains implementations of core algorithms from Bioinformatics Algorithms: An Active Learning Approach by Phillip Compeau & Pavel Pevzner, as well as some of my own bioinformatics projects.
-It provides Python scripts for a broad range of bioinformatics topics, serving as a reference for key computational techniques and algorithmic concepts.
+In addition, the repository includes a command-line interface with practical bioinformatics utilities such as GTF/GFF parsers, NCBI genome fetchers, and PubMed search tools.
+Together, these scripts offer both educational implementations of key computational techniques and practical tools for everyday bioinformatics workflows.

 ---